Gerd Müller: Life after football

+Player profile

 Style of play

 In his book, Brilliant Orange: The Neurotic Genius of Dutch Football, author David Winner writes, "Müller was short, squat, awkward-looking and not notably fast; he never fitted the conventional idea of a great footballer, but he had lethal acceleration over short distances, a remarkable aerial game, and uncanny goalscoring instincts.
 His short legs gave him a low center of gravity, so he could turn quickly and with perfect balance in spaces and at speeds that would cause other players to fall over.
 He also had a knack of scoring in unlikely situations."

-Müller used extreme acceleration and deceptive changes of pace to get to loose balls first, and bypass defenders.
+Müller used extreme acceleration, agility, and deceptive changes of pace to get to loose balls first, and bypass defenders.
 His teammate Franz Beckenbauer has emphasized Müller's unusual speed: "His pace was incredible.
 In training I have played against him and I never had a chance."

+A prolific goalscorer, Müller was also known for his movement, coordination, intelligence, and clinical finishing inside the penalty area.
+He had the ability to score goals from awkward positions with almost any part of his body, not only with his head or either foot.